Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Results and Discussions

-Finally, different nonflow subtraction methods are investigated in this paper.
-Figure~\ref{Fig: v2 with nonflow test} (left) shows the $p_{\rm T}$-differential $v_{2}$ of charged particles calculated with 3$\times$2PC method in 0--20\% high-multiplicity p--Pb collisions, and several nonflow subtraction methods are implemented.
-In order to demonstrate how the nonflow contribution is removed, the $v_{2}$ obtained with a direct Fourier transform of the $C(\Delta\varphi)$ correlation (as shown in Eq.~\ref{eq: Fourier 2PC}) is also presented.
-The results with all subtraction methods are suppressed significantly, especially at high-$p_{\rm T}$ where the jet correlations dominate.
-The results obtained with peripheral subtraction and template fit are consistent, indicating that the away-side jet contribution is automatically removed with the 3$\times$2PC method even the dependence of jet correlation on multiplicity is not considered in peripheral subtraction method.
-The $v_{2}$ calculated with improved template fit method is slightly lower than that from template fit, and it is similar to the features observed in ATLAS measurement~\cite{ATLAS:2018ngv}.
-Same conclusions are also obtained for the extraction of identified particle (pions, kaons, protons and $\Lambda$) $v_{2}$.
+Finally, different non-flow subtraction methods were investigated in this study.
+Figure~\ref{Fig: v2 with nonflow test} (left) shows the $p_{\rm T}$-differential $v_{2}$ of the charged particles calculated using the 3$\times$2PC method in 0—20\% high-multiplicity p—Pb collisions.
+Several nonflow subtraction methods are implemented.
+To demonstrate how the nonflow contribution is removed, $v_{2}$ obtained with a direct Fourier transform of the $C(\Delta\varphi)$ correlation (as shown in Eq. ~\ref{eq: Fourier 2PC}).
+The results show significant suppression across all the subtraction methods, particularly at higher $p_{\rm T}$ values where jet correlations are dominant.
+The results obtained with peripheral subtraction and template fitting were consistent, indicating that the away-side jet contribution was automatically removed using the 3$\times$2PC method, even though the dependence of the jet correlation on multiplicity was not considered in the peripheral subtraction method.
+The $v_{2}$ calculated using the improved template fit method was slightly lower than that from the template fit, and it was similar to the features observed in the ATLAS measurement~\cite{ATLAS:2018ngv}.
+The same conclusions were drawn for the extraction of the identified particles (pions, kaons, protons, and $\Lambda$) $v_{2}$.